r3bl-org/r3bl-open-core/tuify/README.md

 <a id="markdown-prerequisites" name="prerequisites"></a>

-🌠 In order for these to work you have to install the Rust toolchain, `nu`, `cargo-watch`, `bat`, and `flamegraph` on your system.
+🌠 For these to work you have to install the Rust toolchain, `nu`, `cargo-watch`, `bat`, and `flamegraph` on your system.
 Here are the instructions:

 1. Install the Rust toolchain using `rustup` by following the instructions [here](https://rustup.rs/).